A History of British Fishes: Reception

 This book ought to be largely circulated, not only on account of its scientific merits – though these, as we have in part shown, are great and signal – but because it is popularly written throughout, and therefore likely to excite general attention to a subject which ought to be held as one of primary importance by all those gentlemen of education and property who happen to be more immediately connected with some of the most extensive, and which might be among the most useful and important, districts of this empire.

 The passage continues with the promotion of sea fish as a means to relieve famine.

 There was a generally appreciative reception from Yarrell's fellow naturalists.
 Prideaux John Selby, an ornithologist and natural history artist, wrote to Jardine after receiving the first part to say how impressed he was with the beautifully executed woodcuts and the quality of the printing, and later, when he had the complete set, said to the same recipient that it was a "very beautiful work", although a few of the fish could have been better illustrated.
 Jardine himself published an enthusiastic review in his Magazine of Botany and Zoology.

 A History of British Fishes and the later A History of British Birds were both immediately commercially successful and became standard texts until the end of the nineteenth century.
-Van Voorst believed that Yarrell made around £4000 (Note: About £400,000 at 2022 values, calculated using MeasuringWorth over the period 1836–1856) from the two books.
+Van Voorst believed that Yarrell made around £4000 (Note: About £410,000 at 2025 rates; December 2025 prices calculated using Bank of England calculator over the period 1836–1856) from the two books.

 Yarrell's name is commemorated in eight species, three of which are fish.
 These are Yarrell's blenny (Chirolophis ascanii), from the European North Atlantic coasts; the giant devil catfish, Bagarius yarrelli, from the rivers of the Indian subcontinent; and Laemonema yarrellii, a deep sea morid cod from Madeira and the Great Meteor Seamount of the North Atlantic.
 The lightfish genus Yarrella is also named for him.